 Ordered a set of the new Hancook R-S4's for the car from TireRack a month ago in anticipation of getting a second set of wheels to mount them on.
 It worked out really well on my 4S having two sets of the same wheels with the same tires on them, so that I can run one set down until they give up, and still have a set with good tread to run on cross country drives and in the winter.
 After the shipping time came and went, I called TireRack and was now told that they now had no idea when to expect them.
 So I had them send me a set of RE-71R's instead.
 After trying for several months I finally got a set of wheels via Rennlist. $3,300 wheels w/sensors, $1,241 tires.

-In changing the wheels I found that I couldn't break the fronts loose, so got a 6' piece of 1.5" pipe from the hardware store to slip over my breaker bar.
+In changing the wheels I found that I couldn't break the front lug nuts loose, so got a 6' piece of 1.5" pipe from the hardware store to slip over my breaker bar.
 Otherwise it went well as once you get the hang of the centerlocks it actually takes about the same amount of time to swap wheels vs. 5-lugs.
 I found that time made up with 1 nut vs. 5 was lost in swapping between the breaker bar and torque wrench multiple times.
 I also got a 3' piece of pipe to keep with the torque wrench in the car on long drives as it'll offer more leverage than the breaker bar attachment that the torque wrench came with.
 3' is also the maximum legnth that'll fit the rear package shelf under the window.
 I'll now need to figure out a way to strap it and the torque wrench box down.
 A 22" piece of 2"x4", which doubles as a wheel chock in my garage so I know where to stop, worked perfectly to wedge between the seat and brake pedal for breaking the centerlock nuts.
 I assume that is it not ok to break the nuts loose while the car is on the ground as one would with traditional 5-lug hubs since the manual said to do so while pressing the brake pedal.

 Wow, the center radiator really collects leaves and other debris, much more than the side ones do.
 At recent autocrosses I noticed that 997.2 GT3's came from the factory with really nice sceens for the radiators, and so after searching online I found that Rennline makes a nice set that looks very similar.
 With the way the side radiator gills are mounted to the bumper, and the position of the turn signals, it seemed a lot easier to buy a kit that reinvent the wheel and fab up something myself.
 Part #E100126212, $294.